Country Music Hall of Fame and Museum Tickets in Nashville, TN

 Can I check a bag or my coat?

-No, they cannot store items during the visits.
-Bags must be no larger than a standard backpack.
+Items cannot be stored during your visit.
+Bags must be no larger than a standard backpack for entry.